embedthis/ioto/AI/context/DEVELOPMENT.md

 ### Plans

 The ./AI/plans/ directory shall contain the plans for the project.
 There shall be one overview plan file called `PLAN.md`, and there shall be documents for major components of the project.
 The PLAN.md shall keep an contents index of the other plan documents.

+All task and project plans are to be saved under AI/plans.
+A plans should be created for any task that requires multiple steps and is of significant complexity.
+Plans should include goals, constraints, deliverables  and should provide detailed task checklists.
+Where possible, it should provide exit criteria that must be satisfied before the plan is complete.

 ### Procedures